EstimatedEst. Read Time: 11 minutes

 A more advanced version of this exercise would be to try to hold up the weight of that leg that’s in the air for a second or two as you’re walking.

-This is going to really start to free up those hips, teach those muscles to be a lot stronger, and most importantly, make your low back pain a thing of the past.
+This is going to really start to free up those hip muscles, teach those muscles to be a lot stronger, and most importantly, make your low back pain a thing of the past.

 THREADING THE NEEDLE